Amyntaio Power Plant

 Amyntaio Power Station (ΑΗΣ Αμυνταίου) is a 600 MW coal-fired power station near Amyntaio in Western Macedonia, Greece.
 Build and commissioned in the mid 1980s, the power station is fuelled by lignite from the adjacent Amyntaio coal mine.

 Today it is one of six power plants in an area called the Western Macedonia Lignite Center, which is located in the Ptolemaida Basin and constitutes the largest coalfield in Greece and the Balkans.
 Both the power plant and the adjacent mine are owned by the Public Power Corporation (PPC).

 Construction

 The power station was constructed between 1983 and 1986 by a consortium of French Alsthom-Atlantique and Stein Industries, Russian Energomachexport and Zarubezhenergoproekt and Greek Biokat.

 It consists of two units with a generation capacity of 300 MW each.
 Turbo generators are built by Russian LMZ, while Sulzer boilers are supplied by French Stein Industrie.
 The plant's 200 m tall chimney is one of the tallest structures in Greece.

 The lignite fuel is dug out by several bucket-wheel excavators and transported by belt conveyors from the adjacent open-pit Amyntaio coal mine.
 Feedwater is transported from the nearby Lake Vegoritida and the artificial Lake Polyfytos, some 50 km south of the plant.

+A 50 MW / 200 MWh battery energy storage system started construction in 2025.